adamosoftware/Postulate.Orm/README.md

     ```
 7. Create one or more model classes that share the same namespace as your `MyDb` class.
 In the example above, the namespace is `Models`, so all of your model classes that you create subsequently need to be in that namespace.
 See [this topic](https://github.com/adamosoftware/Postulate.Orm/wiki/Designing-Model-Classes) on creating model classes for Postulate.

 Whenever you build or rebuild your models project, the Schema Merge app will run, and you should see a window like this.
 Click the **Execute** button in the upper right to apply changes in your model classes to your database.
 Postulate can detect a range of changes, and generate correct SQL to implement them.
 Postulate will never drop tables that contain data.
+(To learn about the schema merge implementation, see [SchemaMerge.Compare method](https://github.com/adamosoftware/Postulate.Orm/blob/master/PostulateV1/Merge/SchemaMerge.cs#L83).

 ![img](https://adamosoftware.blob.core.windows.net:443/images/schema_merge_app.png)

-## Examples
+## CRUD operations

 The following examples assume a `SqlServerDb<int>` variable called `MyDb` and this model class: